How to ensure your small business boosts sales this summer

 Summer is the perfect time to get creative with your promotion strategies and take advantage of the longer sunny days.
 With more people out and about, you have an opportunity to capture their attention and spread awareness of your small business.
 The key lies in finding effective ways to reach potential customers while keeping your resources in mind.
 To help you make the most out of this season, let's explore 10 different methods for promoting your business this summer

-Here are 10 ways to shine a light on your business:
+Here are 10 ways to turn on the heat:

 1. Run a promotion